tenstorrent/tensix-isa-simulator/README.md

 This repository contains code and materials pertaining to Tensix ISA simulator.

+Currently, the simulator version supporting Wormhole B0 architecture is available.
-It should be considered work in progress.
+It is located in [this directory](./tensix/whb0).